trawick/emptyhammock-contact/README.md

 Add these features:

-* E-mail validation (user must click on link to fix state of message in db)
+* E-mail validation (user must receive e-mail and click on embedded link before message is ready to be processed)

 ## Integration requirements